MimiUmoh/SOM_Weather_Forecast_API/README.md

 # SOM_Weather_Forecast_API

-###Description
+### Description
-This weather forecast application was created to conduct unit tests on the weather Api.
+For this project I created a Service Object Model that will easily allows for the conducting of API/Integration tests.

-##Languages used
+## Languages used

-#The language used for this project was Ruby.
+1. The language used for this project was Ruby.
-#The gems required for this project were http,json, and rspec.
+2. The gems required for this project were http,json, and rspec.

 ### How to download
 1. git clone the the repo unto your terminal and then save it or download it as a zip file on your computer.